mherchel/herchel.com/src/blog/2018-01-10-why-is-gatsby-fast-prpl/index.md

 ## So what else?

 That's not enough?
 There's lots more to Gatsby, including the developer experience, ease of setup, and plugins.
 But that's a topic for another blog post.

-PS.
-Gatsby also does responsive images for you out of the box 😎